DavidBelicza/TextRank/README.md

 )

 func main() {
-	rawText := ""Your long raw text, it could be a book.
-Lorem ipsum...""
+	rawText := "Your long raw text, it could be a book.
+Lorem ipsum..."
 	// ID of the text rank, any number. id := 1
 	// Default Rule for parsing.
 	rule := textrank.CreateDefaultRule()
 	// Default Language for filtering stop words. language := textrank.CreateDefaultLanguage()
-	// Default algorithm for ranking text.
+	// Using a little bit more complex algorithm to ranking text. algorithmMix := textrank.CreateMixedAlgorithm()
-	algorithmDef := textrank.CreateDefaultAlgorithm()

 	// Add text.
 	textrank.Append(rawText, language, rule, id)
 	// Run the ranking.
-	textrank.Ranking(id, algorithmDef)
+	textrank.Ranking(id, algorithmMix)

 	// Get all phrases by weight.
 	rankedPhrases := textrank.FindPhrases(id)